-This document can be updated and a new version can be produced.
-As long as section 10 is not modified, the new version must be approved through the Formal Approval process described in section 8.2.1.
+If this policy document is updated, the new version is subject to last call and formal approval as described, herein.
+As long as section 10 is not modified, the new version may be approved through the Formal Approval process described in section 8.3.1.
 If section 10 is modified, 100% of all PWG members must approve the new document (abstentions/non-votes are not allowed).